-To obtain these results they surveyed over 3100 of their customers.
-Users were asked about their experiences with different retailers with questions about which outlets offer the best hearing tests, the greatest choice of product, and who offers the best value for money.
+To obtain these results Which? surveyed over 1,572 of their customers to give consumers a better idea of the best hearing aid providers out there.
+Digital hearing aid users were asked about their experiences with different retailers with questions about which outlets offer the best hearing tests, the greatest choice of product, and who offers the best value for money.

 Because we are the largest network of such independent audiologists, Which? have given us permission to write this article about their report and they classify us as such independents.
 However, it should be noted that other independent audiologists who are not part of our network are also considered equally highly.